-- 1. A context dictionary that you can bind key/value pairs to.
-This dictionary is merged into each log entry that is logged from this logger specifically.
-That means that every logger has it own context, but it is possible to have global contexts using context variables. - 2.
-A list of processors that are called on every log entry. - 3.
-And finally a logger that it's wrapping.
-This wrapped logger is reponsible for the output of the log entry that has been returned by the last processor.
-This can be standard library's logging.Logger, but absolutely doesn't have to.
-Bound loggers themselves do not do any I/O themselves.
+2. A list of processors that are called on every log entry.
+Each processor receives the return value of its predecessor passed as an argument.

+This list is usually set using Configuration.

+3. And finally a logger that it's wrapping.
+This wrapped logger is responsible for the output of the log entry that has been returned by the last processor.
+This can be standard library's logging.Logger like in the image above, but absolutely doesn't have to: By default it's structlog's PrintLogger.